ece362-purdue/f2022-public-labs/lab-12/lab12.md

-# Lab 12: I2C (Non-mandatory, counts as extra credit)
+# Lab 12: I2C, Reading Datasheets (Non-mandatory, counts as extra credit)

-## NOTE: Not Finished Yet
+## NOTE: Finished, but not what I wanted it to be.
-I'm still building and verifying that some of the later tasks work.
-Should be out Friday night.
-Will remove this note when it's done, but you can start working through the first part.
+I can't tell if I'm having issues with my micro, my MCP is broken, or if I'm just dumb?
+Either way, this lab was intended to make you scan the keypad with the MCP chip.
+Instead, you'll be turning on an LED.
+To make up for the lost content, I'm not inserting in a wiring schematic.
+This should be pretty easy to figure out.

 ## 1: Introduction
 The STM32 is capable of several different protocols, making it a relatively versatile tool in the world of embedded system design.
 However, other off-the-shelf microcontrollers may not quite have everything the STM32 series does, such as the ATMEL chips that Arduinos are based off of.
 One peripheral communication protocol seems to persist is most controllers, even the cheaper ones, and that's I2C.